hamidthri/FaultDetection/README.md

 - **Run the Code**: You can run this code in any Python environment.
 Just execute it using a Python interpreter or in a Python script.

 After running the code, you should have a file named `data_all.npy` containing the processed data.
 You can then proceed with further analysis or tasks using this data.
+After running the code, you should have a file named `data_all.npy` containing the processed data.
+To train each model, you just need to run the related file.